toshiouchi/transtron_non_ar/README.md

 Encoder consists of embedding module, three convolutional layers, positional embbeding and TransformerEncoder.

-Decoder consists of prenet which has linear projection, ReLU layer and dropout Layer, positional embbeding, TransformerDecoder and feat_out module which has linear projection.
+Decoder consists of prenet module, positional embbeding, TransformerDecoder and feat_out module which has linear projection.
+The prenet module consists of two layers of linear projection, ReLU and dropout.

 Between encoder and Decoder there are duration prediction layer and length regulator layer.
 Both layers imitate fast speech https://github.com/xcmyz/FastSpeech and fast speech2 https://github.com/ming024/FastSpeech2